 - Move images, or text around (using the lasso tool)

-If your digital notebook has hyperlinks, you’ll need to go back to the Viewing mode by tapping the Pen in the Toolbar once more.
+I’ll say this again, if your digital notebook has hyperlinks, you’ll need to switch to the Viewing mode to use them.
+To do so, just tap once the Crossed Pen icon in the top right side of the Toolbar.
 While this requires some extra tapping and may disrupt the note-taking process, it can be useful in some cases to prevent clicking on hyperlinks while writing.
-This possibility of clicking a link or a monthly tab and going to different sections inside your digital planner is essential when you have hundreds of pages to flip!
+I know it may feel frustrating, but that’s how the Goodnotes 5 work.
+This is one of the main reasons why I use the Noteshelf app for my daily digital notes.

 Goodnotes 5 comes with a set of basic templates for portrait and landscape notebooks.
 Just go to Template Library and choose from various covers and paper templates, from the graph, dotted, and lined paper, to weekly planners.
 Plus, you can easily add your custom templates to create the notebook you want.